-Because INTJs can readily decipher patterns, it does not take long to develop philosophies that outline causations, if not correlations, between seemingly disconnected phenomenon.
+Because INTJs can readily decipher patterns, it does not take long to develop philosophies that outline causations, if not correlations, between seemingly disconnected phenomena.

-Additionally, being first-born in a family impacts the sensitivity to power within environments as well as impressions of the world.
+Additionally, being first-born in a family impacts the sensitivity to power within environments and impressions of the world.

 Noting Alfred Adler’s ideas, researcher Riley Hoffman said:

 First-born children have inherent advantages due to their parents recognizing them as “the larger, the stronger, the older.”